helm/helm/docs/charts_tips_and_tricks.md

 means that any valid JSON structure ought to be valid in YAML.

-This has an advantage: Sometimes template developers may find it easier to express a datastructure with a JSON-like syntax rather than deal with YAML's whitespace sensitivity.
+This has an advantage: Sometimes template developers may find it easier to express a data structure with a JSON-like syntax rather than deal with YAML's whitespace sensitivity.

 As a best practice, templates should follow a YAML-like syntax _unless_